Fractionalized Fermi liquids and the cuprate phase diagram: Introduction

 Among early approaches, the `superconducting phase fluctuation' theory of the pseudogap \cite{EmeryKivelson,Franz98,Scalapino02,Dagotto05,Berg07,Li_2010,Li11JPhys,Li11PRB,Li_2011,Sumilan17,Majumdar22,YQi23,Xiang24} can produce the Fermi arc spectra from thermal fluctuations of the nodal quasiparticles, but has difficulty with the recent magnetotransport observations.
 The fluctuating spin density wave approach \cite{SchmalianPines1,SchmalianPines2,Chubukov23,Chubukov25} does yields hole pockets, but they have area $p/4$, as we will discuss further in Section~\ref{sec:singleband}.

-We describe the low $p$ phases by a `fractionalized Fermi liquid' \cite{TSSSMV03,TSSSMV04,APAV04,GS10,Bonderson16,Tsvelik16} (FL*) theory of the pseudogap metal.
-The FL* is a state with Fermi surfaces which do not enclose the Luttinger area, and this is possible if there is a `background' spin liquid, as is reviewed in Section~\ref{sec:FL*}.
+We take a point of view for the pseudogap quite distinct from the above and other \cite{Fradkin10,Hayward:2013jna,Lee14,Nie_15,Fradkin15,Castro17,Pepin23,Fradkin25} `fluctuating order' theories.
+Rather than incorporating thermal fluctuations above a conventionally ordered ground state, we start from a novel, intrinsincally quantum ground state which builds in many-electron quantum entanglement.
+We describe the low $p$ phases by a `fractionalized Fermi liquid' \cite{Burdin2002,TSSSMV03,Si2004,TSSSMV04,APAV04,GS10,Qi10,SSMetlitskiPunk12,Bonderson16,Assaad18,Assaad20a,Coleman22,Tsvelik24,Tsvelik25} (FL*) theory of the pseudogap metal.
+The FL* is a state with Fermi surfaces which do not enclose the Luttinger area, and this is possible if there is a `background' quantum spin liquid, as is reviewed in Section~\ref{sec:FL*}.

 We first present, in Section~\ref{sec:kl}, the simple mean field theory for the FL* phase in a Kondo lattice model, and its transition to the commonly observed heavy Fermi liquid FL phase by the condensation of a Higgs (`slave') boson \cite{ReadNewns83,Coleman84,AuerbachLevin86,MillisLee87,AndreiColeman,AndreiColeman2} $\Phi$.